The L\"uscher scattering formalism on the $t$-channel cut: Proposed solution

-Note that, in the first line, we are now also implicitly summing over the momentum indices.
+In the first line, we are also implicitly summing over the momentum indices.
 In the second line, we again employ a compact vector-matrix notation, but now in the angular momentum plus spatial loop momentum index space.

 Applying this to all loops in the skeleton expansion diagrams and rearranging by factors of $S(P; L)$, we obtain the finite-volume correlator in the form

 where all quantities in the first term are vectors or matrices in the angular momentum plus loop momentum index space.
 Note that $A(P)$ and $A^\dagger(P)$ are different from those in \eqref{eq:loop_cont_final}.
 The matrix $i g^2 T$ is the matrix of angular momentum projections of the $t$-channel exchange defined in \eqref{eq:T_def}, and $\bar{K}(P)$ is the sum of all possible smooth contributions one can obtain between $S(P; L)$ matrices.
 The second term $C^{(i)}_\infty( P)$ is a collection of $L$-independent terms.